somygeo25/MyProject/README.md

 "trydjango" is the django files folder name 'user_activities' is the app name
-Created two models named ActivityPeriods and Users
+Created two models named ActivityPeriods and Users http://127.0.0.1:8000/sendjson/ is the API url to display the fetched data in json format status of django project - actively working

 # Commands used to populate data into database
 from user_activities.models import Users, ActivityPeriods